Updated: Jul 29, 2022

 Stationary Bike -Not as effective as a real bicycle, but works great on rainy days

-Jump Rope - A good exercise to do that's stationery and requires little equipment
+Jump Rope - A good exercise to do that's stationary and requires little equipment

 Dancing - One of the most enjoyable ways to get exercise